contracorrente/disneyplus/README.md

 <h1 id="dplus__centralized-ghdivd"></h1>
 <h3 id="dplus__leftaligned-ghenus">English</h3>

 This project aims to create a perfect [Disney+](https://www.disneyplus.com/en) clone as of 2024.
-The technologies used will be properly listed and explained [right here](https://github.com/contracorrente/disneyplus/blob/main/TECHNOLOGIES.md), providing enough information about the proccess of building the application also giving real life examples of how that should work and how that should behave.
+The technologies used will be properly listed and explained [right here](https://github.com/contracorrente/disneyplus/blob/main/TECHNOLOGIES.md), providing enough information about the proccess of building the application also giving real life examples of how that should work and behave.

 © Disney.
 All Rights Reserved.
+This web application is based on the Disney+ streaming service, using its assets to recrete the platform as part of a portfolio project.
+Made independently by the creator of this repo.

 <h3 id="dplus__leftaligned-ghptbr">Português do Brasil</h3>

+Esse projeto busca criar um clone perfeito do [Disney+](https://www.disneyplus.com/pt-br) em 2024.
+As tecnologias utilizadas serão propriamente listadas e explicadas [aqui](https://github.com/contracorrente/disneyplus/blob/main/TECHNOLOGIES.md), garantindo informação suficiente sobre o processo de criação desse aplicativo e dando exemplos da vida real sobre como ele deve funcionar e se comportar.